LongHC112/vulnerable-app/README.md

-This application is written in Java and uses Spring Boot.
+áThis application is written in Java and uses Spring Boot.
 It requires Java 11 or higher.
 It is a very small application and was created to demo some application security testing tools.
 The application consists of a register, login and post page.